3d-t/3d-t.github.io/README.md

 * Visualization of time- and location-based data in charts and maps.
 * 3D visualization of IoT parameters via GLTF or IFC BIM models.
 * 3D visualization of IoT parameters using a built-in solid modeler with a visual programming environment.
+* Deployment with Kubernetes on Odroid, Raspberry, Linux and cloud platforms.

-For more information visit `https://3d-t.github.io`.
+For screenshots and more information visit [https://3d-t.github.io](https://3d-t.github.io).